tersesystems/blindsight/docs/src/main/paradox/usage/jsonld.md

 )
 ```

-Because all typed values look the same to the Scala compiler, it's better to use a custom value mapper.
+Because all typed values look the same to the Scala compiler, it's better to use a custom value mapper when binding.

 ### Custom Value Mapping